2014 Departmental Award Winners

 Each year the WKU Department of Physics and Astronomy recognizes three students who have excelled in areas of scholarship, research, and service.
-The recipients of these awards for the 2011-2012 academic year are Suzanna Sadler, John Wilson, and Jason Leszczewicz.
-These students will be recognized at the annual Ogden Student Awards ceremony on Sunday, April 22, at 3:00 PM at the Carroll Knicely Center.
-Please take a moment to congratulate these students if you have an opportunity.
+The recipients of these awards for the 2013-2014 academic year are Jamey Yadon, Mary Spraggs, and Sam White.
+These students will be recognized at the annual Ogden Student Awards ceremony on Sunday, April 27, at 2:00 PM at the Carroll Knicely Center.
+Please join me in congratulating these students when you have an opportunity.

 Dr. George V. and Sadie Skiles Page Award for Excellence in Scholarship*